13 Types of Air Conditioners (2025) | How to Choose

 9) Floor-Standing

-Compact footprint with convenient service access; useful when wall-mounting isn’t possible.
+Compact footprint with convenient service access; useful when wall-mounting isn’t possible or when you need lower-level air distribution, such as in tall rooms with large windows.

 10) Central Split (Ducted)

 The classic whole-home system paired with a furnace or air handler.
 Requires ductwork and professional installation.
-Keep performance high with regular filter changes and Accessories.
+For best performance, maintain clean filters and registers and support the system with Accessories like properly sized grilles, pads, and line set covers.

 11) Packaged / Rooftop Units (RTU)